sdroege/gstreamer-rs/docs/gstreamer-pbutils/docs.md

 ## `restriction`
 the restriction to apply
 <!-- trait EncodingProfileExt::fn set_single_segment -->
 If using a single segment, buffers will be retimestamped and segments will be eat so as to appear as one segment.

+> *NOTE*: Single segment is not property supported when using
+> `encodebin:avoid-reencoding`

 Feature: `v1_18`

 ## `single_segment`
-`true` if the stream represented by `self` should use a single segment before the encoder `false` otherwise.
+`true` if the stream represented by `self` should use a single segment before the encoder, `false` otherwise.
 <!-- struct EncodingTarget -->
 Collection of `EncodingProfile` for a specific target or use-case.